storybookjs/react-native/docs/setting_up_for_css.md

 }
 ```

-Now, let's customize React Stoybook to use these CSS modules.
+Now, let's customize React Storybook to use these CSS modules.

 > By default, React Storybook uses the babel loader for JavaScript.
 So, you don't need to add it.